Wanaiysha/Changing-nuclear-network-rate/Readme.md

 - Custom ad-hoc rates
-This section in vital.F90 is implemented in order to allow for quick ad-hoc rates to be applied to the code, not permanent additions or compilations.
+This section in vital.F90 is implemented in order to allow for quick ad-hoc rates to be applied to the code, not a permanent additions or compilations.

 Look for subroutine N14TEST(t9, rateout) and modify accordingly.